codepr/llb/README.md

 ```

 Executable accepts some simple arguments, in case of a configuration file
-specified every setting is overridden by a it.
+specified every setting is overridden by it.

 - `-h` print an usage help
 - `-v` enable verbose debug messages